 The Bachelor of Science in Finance and Accounting Management program (BS in FAM) at Northeastern allows you to do just that, integrating the most critical aspects of both the finance and accounting industries.
 Accredited by the Association to Advance Collegiate Schools of Business (AACCB), this program not only gives graduates an edge over peers who graduate with a single-focus degree but also exposes them to a holistic view of the business and finance fields.

 Program graduates enter the workforce with a combination of analytical capabilities that gives more career choices than they’d have with either individual degree.
 Graduates of the Bachelor of Science in Finance and Accounting Management program must complete at least 120 semester credit hours with a minimum 2.0 GPA.
-The curriculum requires successful completion of core coursework areas such as:

 The experiential learning portion of the program is another unique opportunity for students to solve business problems in the real world while still in school, says Monica Borgida, faculty lead for Northeastern’s Finance and Accounting Management program.
 Experiential learning encourages students to collaborate with industry professionals to explore a particular accounting or finance topic.